Adopting a Pet from Cache Humane Society

 - Meet the animal, find out their story, and ask our staff any questions you may have.
-We may recommend that you bring your current pets to meet our shelter animal before you adopt.
+We may recommend that you bring your current pets to the shelter to meet their potential new friend.

-- When you are sure the animal is right for you, and that you are right for the animal, complete the adoption paperwork and payment with our staff.
+- When you've found your match, complete the adoption paperwork and payment with our staff.

 How Do I Adopt?

-If you are not in the position to adopt on the day you visit the shelter, we reserve the right not to bring any animals out of their kennels for you.
+If you are not in a position to adopt, we reserve the right not to bring any animals out of their kennels for you.
 This is to prevent stress on the animal.

 How much does it cost to Adopt?

 Includes the spay/neuter, current vaccinations up to the date of adoption, and a microchip.